nerzh/everscale-client-ruby/README.md

 # All methods are asynchronous

-# example: call method for Crypto module
+## example 1: call method for Crypto module
 payload = {composite: '17ED48941A08F981'}

 # Sync